Jodu555/Twitch-Stream-Downloader-SAAS/README.md

 ### Signup Flow
-1. Enter Username email and password
+1. Enter Email and password
 1.5 Account created and marked as pending
 2. Get send a email code to verify
 3. Enter the code in the input field